decryptofy/scarr-file-converters/README.md

    * (u)int16 --> if this contains a 12 bit value, _please make sure it is LSB-aligned_, otherwise compression is not optimal
 * Chunking:
    * A chunking of (5000,1000) is suggested as a default value and will give you good performance for many real-world scenarios
-   * Depending on your sample rate, switching activity of your DUT, and access pattern, other values such as (5000, 500) could be better
+   * Depending on the sample rate, switching activity of DUT, file access pattern, other values such as (5000, 500) could be better
    * Zarr is currently being optimized for higher speed when rechunking, which in turn, will optimize this file conversion step
    * If file conversion speed matters to you, use (5000, x) whereas x = trace length, i.e., not chunking the 2nd dimension
    * When leaving the 2nd dimension unchunked, indexing will not be as fast